tordnat/microbitv2.2-TTK4235-environment/README.md

     ln /usr/lib/x86_64-linux-gnu/libncursesw.so.6 /usr/lib/x86_64-linux-gnu/libncursesw.so.5
 ```

-Pip packages not on PATH
+- Pip packages not on PATH

 ```

 echo "export PATH=$HOME/.local/bin" >> ~/.bashrc
 ```

+- User doesn't have access to device

+See [this comment on the arm MBed blogpost](https://os.mbed.com/blog/entry/Debugging-from-GDB-using-pyOCD/?compage=1#c9920)  for udev rules with pyocd.